 Fact: Researchers have found no association between lung cancer and breathing in talcum powder.
 However, occupational exposure to asbestos, arsenic, and other substances do increase lung cancer risk.

 Myth: If Diagnosed With Lung Cancer, Quitting is Pointless

 Fact: Continued smoking decreases the effectiveness of cancer treatment and may make side effects worse.
 Smokers undergoing surgery, for example, have more trouble healing than ex-smokers.
 Those who smoke while undergoing radiation for cancer of the larynx are less likely to regain normal voice quality.
 In some cases, quitting can cut the risk of a second cancer forming.

 Myth: Exercise Doesn't Affect Lung Cancer Risk

-Fact: Regular physical activity may reduce the risk of lung cancer by up to 20%, studies show.
+Fact: Regular physical activity may reduce the risk of lung cancer by 20% or more, studies show.
 In addition, exercise improves lung function and reduces the danger of other diseases, including heart disease and stroke.

 Myth: Air Pollution Is a Leading Cause of Lung Cancer

 Fact: Tobacco is by far the leading cause of lung cancer.
 But air pollution has been recognized as a cancer causing agent by the World Health Organization and of the 3.2 million deaths air pollution causes worldwide, 223,000 are from lung cancer.